Image-X-Institute/The-Real-Time-Imaging-Database/README.md

     └── service/
         ├── data_service.sh (The script to start the database server on Linux system) ├── install_service.bat
-        └── learndb.service (The service file of the database server for linux system)
+        └── learndb.service (The service file of the database server for Linux system)
 ```